-- Close the Process List panel by clicking on the right-hand most box in its title bar. - In its place, open the Interrupt Detail Activity panel by selecting the Interrupt Activity option from the Monitor menu and then the Text Pane option from its sub-menu.
+- Close the Process List panel by clicking on the box in the upper-right of its title bar. - In its place, open the Interrupt Detail Activity panel: From the Monitor menu select the Interrupt Detail Activity option, then the Text Pane option from its sub-menu. - If you have a large number of CPUs, a confirmation dialog box will pop up.
+Press Yes to continue.